IDA's Milestones for Animals

 2009

-IDA investigative work—plus tens of thousands of calls, emails and letters from IDA supporters—help seize two elephants from Will Devonport.
-The elephants, Tina and Jewel, are taken into custody through the combined actions of the U.S. Department of Agriculture and the U.S. Fish and Wildlife Service, and are eventually transferred to the San Diego Zoo for much-needed veterinary care.
+IDA investigative work—plus tens of thousands of calls, emails and letters from IDA supporters — help seize two elephants from former Cole Bros.
+Circus worker, Wilbur Davenport.
+Elephants Tina and Jewel are taken into custody through the combined actions of the U.S. Department of Agriculture and the U.S. Fish and Wildlife Service, and are eventually transferred to the San Diego Zoo for much-needed veterinary care.
+The two elephants were later transferred to the Los Angeles Zoo.

 2010